Gender equality remains a crucial issue all over the world. For people in Finland, it has been an important guiding principle for a long time.

 The list below is admittedly incomplete – if we included everyone who deserves it, there would be millions of women in this article.

 Finland’s Prime Minister Sanna Marin (born in 1985) attracted attention when she took office, in December 2019, less than a month after her 34th birthday.
-At the time, she was the world’s youngest serving prime minister, and she’s the youngest one in Finnish history.
-She is the country’s third female prime minister.
-It didn’t escape the media’s notice that the other four parties in the government coalition have women leaders.
+At the time, she was the world’s youngest serving prime minister, and she was the youngest one in Finnish history.
+She was the country’s third female prime minister.
+It didn’t escape the media’s notice that the other four parties in the government coalition had women leaders.
+Her term in office lasted until June 20, 2023.

 In an article about Marin in April 2020, Vogue’s American edition wrote that Finland “punches above its weight in terms of soft power – the egalitarianism, family benefits, and forward-thinking environmentalism that Marin embodies.”
 At that point, Finland’s experience in counteracting the coronavirus was just beginning.